AstarNetwork/astar-docs/docs/learn/tokenomics2/legacy_inflation.md

 ​
 #### Collators

 The collator responsible for building the block will receive **collator's** portion of reward.
 This is the main financial incentive for the collators.
-Portion is configured as percentage of the block reward on-chain and is constant per block unless manually changed.
+Portion is configured as percentage of the block reward onchain and is constant per block unless manually changed.

 In addition, it will receive fees paid by the users for transactions that were included in the produced block.